Matrix

 Section titled “8.
 Elementary Row Operations”Used to solve systems of equations and find inverse:

-- Row Interchange: $R_i \leftrightarrow R_j$ (swap two rows)
+- Row Interchange: (swap two rows)

-- Row Scaling: $R_i \to kR_i$ (multiply a row by non-zero scalar)
+- Row Scaling: (multiply a row by non-zero scalar)

-- Row Addition: $R_i \to R_i + kR_j$ (add multiple of one row to another)
+- Row Addition: (add multiple of one row to another)

 Elementary Matrices: Matrices obtained by performing one elementary operation on the identity matrix